Staff at Westerings Primary Academy believe that home learning (homework) is important for the following reasons:-

 - Homework emphasises that learning does not only take place in school.

 - There are opportunities for learning at home that do not exist at school, for example at home, children can work one-to-one with an adult.

 - Taking work home for parents/carers to support helps to develop a partnership between the school and home and helps parents/carers to be informed and up-to-date with what their child is doing in school.

 - Children are helped to develop the confidence and self-discipline to study on their own and be responsible for their own learning.

 - Children are prepared for the requirements in all stages of their education and in older children preparing them for secondary education.

 - The teacher will set, review and celebrate the achievements of home learning.

 - The teacher will keep a homework register of work returned.

-- The child to ensure that homework is recorded, completed and handed in on time.
+- The child to ensure that home learning is completed and returned each half-term/term for the home learning sharing afternoons.